kamanashisroy/aroop/talks/proposal_freezed.md

 #### Integrating low-level-code

 It is possible to write low level code, such as C/assembly in it.
-It can be written as library and integrated with vapi file.
+It can be written as library and integrated with vapi files.

 #### Portability